![]() | |

 William is one of Rev. Hookers's Company--story at this link.

-1583 & 1584 - Roger Clap b.
-1609 England, d.
-1691 Boston and Joanna Ford b.
-1617 England; d.
-1695 in Boston
+1583 & 1584 - Roger Clapp b.1609 England, d.1691 Boston and Joanna Ford b.1617 England; d.1695 in Boston

 Now, LISTEN UP: Grandpa Roger has a message for you personally, directly from him and in his own words.
 He wrote you a long letter in the form of his memoirs.
-You can probably still buy a copy (google Memoirs of Roger Clap), or read the Library of Congress copy online.
+You can probably still buy a copy (google Memoirs of Roger Clapp), or read the Library of Congress copy online.
 Grandpa Roger took pen in hand because:

 I thought it good, my dear children, to leave you with some account of God’s remarkable providences to me, in bringing me to this land and placing me here among his dear servants, and in his house, who am most unworthy of the least of his mercies.
 The Scripture requires us to tell God’s wondrous works to our children, that they may tell them to their children, that God may have the glory through out all ages.